What can I use it for?

 What practitioners say

 Red raspberry leaf is best known as a safe and widely used partus praeparator, which Trickey recommends using in the last 5 months of pregnancy (2).
-Not only does this support the uterus in preparation for giving birth and ease the birth process, but it also helps in involuting the uterus after delivery, and the production of breast milk.
+Not only does this support the uterus in preparation for giving birth and ease the birth process, but it also helps in involuting the uterus after delivery, and with the production of breast milk.

 The leaf is also recommended in cases of heavy and painful menstrual bleeding, as well as the post-operation care of the uterus.
 This is due to its tonic and vulnerary action.
 It may also be applied in cases of vaginal discharge, although it is important to seek medical attention if discharge has changed.